jduck/csw-slides-2024/slides.md

 ## Implementation Phase

-While constructing, be diligent and seek to learn.
+While constructing, be diligent and keep learning.

+1. Hopefully you picked a modern language
-1. Create and adhere to coding guidelines / standards
+2. Create and adhere to coding guidelines / standards
-2. Conduct code reviews with qualified colleages
+3. Conduct code reviews with qualified colleages
-3. Pay close attention to compiler warnings
+4. Pay close attention to compiler warnings
-4. Use any and all static analysis tools
+5. Use any and all static analysis tools

 ## Testing

-**USE SANITIZERS**: Address, Thread, UB

 Write lots of tests
 - Unit tests, Integration tests
 - **Leverage fuzz testing!**

+**USE SANITIZERS**: Address, Thread, UB
+- Especially if you're using C or C++

 Test your code changes yourself
 - Observe your software's behavior first hand